|Full Text Guidelines||Summary of Changes||Scientific Publications & Appendices||Pocket Guidelines||Archive||Panel|

 Unilateral absence of the vas deferens is usually associated with ipsilateral absence of the kidney and probably has a different genetic causation .
 Consequently, in these subjects CFTR mutation screening is not indicated.
 Men with unilateral absence of the vas deferens are usually fertile, and the condition is most commonly encountered as an incidental finding in the vasectomy clinic.
 CFTR gene mutation screening is indicated in men with unilateral absence of the vas deferens with normal kidneys.
-An abdominal ultrasound should be undertaken both in unilateral and bilateral absence of vas deferens.
+An abdominal US should be undertaken both in unilateral and bilateral absence of vas deferens.
 Findings may range from unilateral absence of the vas deferens with ipsilateral absence of the kidney, to bilateral vessel and renal abnormalities, such as pelvic kidney .

 There is increased DNA damage in spermatozoa from men with oligozoospermia.
 This increase is associated with reduced chances of natural conception and an increased chance of early pregnancy loss .